CluedIn-io/CluedIn.Documentation/_docs/Crawler/Agents/Using Agents.md

 DECLARE @DateTimeMin varchar(60);
 SET @DateTimeMin = (select cast(-53690 as datetime));

-INSERT INTO dbo.Agent (Id, AccountId, ApiKey, LastPing) VALUES (@AgentId, @OrganizationId, @AgentToken, @DateTimeMin);
+UPDATE dbo.Agent SET AccountId = @OrganizationId, ApiKey = @AgentToken, LastPing  = @DateTimeMin) WHERE Id = @AgentId;
 ```

-After you have done this, copy the API Token you entered above, then set the `AgentToken` value in the `container.config` of the file you downloaded above.
+After you have done this, copy the API Token you entered above, then set the `ApiKey` value in the `container.config` of the file you downloaded above.

 ### Deploying Crawlers
 In order to deploy a crawler into an agent you will need to have the crawler assembly files (Dll's) either from a Nuget Package or by compiling and building a crawler locally on your developer machine.